pyrylss/Visual-Question-Answering/README.md

     --gpu 0 --ckpt_path /path/to/finetuned/model.pkl \
     --example_num 50
 ```
 Replace `ckpt_path` with the path of BEiT-3 finetuned on OK-VQA.
 The extracted in-context examples will be stored as `examples.json` in `outputs/results/{your_version_name}` directory.
-We provide the in-context examples used in our experiments in `beit3_examples/ok_vqa/examples.json`.

 You can finetune the model and select in-context examples for A-OKVQA similar way as above by just replacing `task` with `aok_val` or `aok_test`.
 The in-context examples for A-OKVQA used in our experiments are provided in `beit3_examples/a_ok_vqa/examples.json`.